MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/exercise-2-modify-existing-configuration-manager-report.md

 manager: dougeby
 ---

-# Exercise 2: Modify an Existing Report in Configuration Manager
+# Exercise 2: Modify an existing report in Configuration Manager

 In this exercise, you will modify a Configuration Manager report and then run the modified report.
 The report SQL statement will be modified in the report properties to remove an existing report column and add two new report columns.